pal772/Visit-Bristol/README.md

 - __Lighthouse__

      - When manual testing, i put it through Lighthouse.
-I noticed a few errors with my headings, wich needed to be arranged correctly.
-Had help from my Mentor.
+My mentor noticed a few errors with my headings, which i arranged correctly.
-     - Also i needed to make it responsive, as on the mobile device the images were too big.
+     - Also i needed to make it responsive, on mobile devices the images were too big.
-     - was also having problems wih my image slider.
-Had help on Slack.
+     - Was also having problems wih my image slider, wasnt changing images, Had some advice on Slack.
      - My Gallery was displaying all of my images in a row.
 Was advised to use flex-contain by fellow mentors on Slack to sort that out.